everyday-cc/ai/_news/2021-08-10-5-best-artificial-intelligence-stocks-to-invest-in-right-now.md

 ---
 category: news
 title: "5 Best Artificial Intelligence Stocks To Invest In Right Now"
-excerpt: "Xnora.ai specializes in putting artificial intelligence on devices ... conviction in Alphabet‘s ‘moonshot’ bets (such as Waymo), substantial success in which would likely be required ..."
+excerpt: "(NASDAQ:AAPL) ranks 5th on the list of 12 best artificial intelligence stocks to invest in right now.
+The tech giant based in California is one of the leaders in the AI world with significant features such as FaceID,"
-publishedDateTime: 2021-08-10T14:20:00Z
+publishedDateTime: 2021-08-10T13:58:00Z
 originalUrl: "https://www.insidermonkey.com/blog/5-best-artificial-intelligence-stocks-to-invest-in-right-now-971781/?singlepage=1"
 webUrl: "https://www.insidermonkey.com/blog/5-best-artificial-intelligence-stocks-to-invest-in-right-now-971781/?singlepage=1"
 type: article
-quality: 39
+quality: 41
 heat: -1
 published: false